 An oncologist will determine the length of treatment and type of chemotherapy drugs based on an individual’s diagnosis.
 When it comes to treating mesothelioma, each patient has a different path and faces different challenges, but preparing for treatment can reduce stress and help improve recovery time.
 Here are some general guidelines to ensure the body and mind are ready.

-- Get tested: Doctors and oncologists will run a series of tests before treatment, assessing heart, lung, and kidney function to ensure the patient is healthy enough to begin chemotherapy.
+- Schedule Screenings: Doctors and oncologists will run a series of tests before treatment, assessing heart, lung, and kidney function to ensure the patient is healthy enough to begin chemotherapy.
 These screenings will also help determine the appropriate drug type and dosage.

 - Rest and relax: Arrive at the doctor’s office as rested and relaxed as possible.
 While the idea of chemotherapy is stressful for many patients, consider it a positive part of the healing process.